Acute lymphoblastic leukemia (ALL)

 Chemotherapy is the first treatment tried with the goal of achieving complete remission.

-After remission, more treatment is needed to be cured.
+After achievement of initial complete remission, more treatment is needed to be cured.
 This treatment can include more chemotherapy or radiation to the brain.
-Stem cell transplant from another person may also be done.
+Stem cell or bone marrow transplant from another person may also be done.
 Further treatment depends on:

 Those who respond to treatment right away tend to do better.
 Most children with ALL can be cured.
 Children often have a better outcome than adults.